edgedb/rfcs/text/1006-simplified-cli.rst

 Overview
 ========

-The RFC proposes to have the following comamnds structure for the the EdgeDB RC1 release::
+The RFC proposes to have the following commands structure for the the EdgeDB RC1 release::

   SUBCOMMANDS: